Tool Search: Letter Designer

 When the same letter is created in another language, the Spanish version displays as the Preview.

-When finished, choose the applicable Organized To: option and click the Save Format button.
+When finished, select the appropriate Organized To: option, then click the Save Format button.
 Follow your district's standard procedure to print and generate attendance letters.
 Letters in English and letters in non-English generate in the same collection of letters.
 When a parent/guardian is assigned a Preferred Contact Language that is not English, the letter prints in that language.

 Step 5.
 Create the Letter in Additional Languages